 It is important to define a successful treatment of vitreous eye floaters with a YAG laser.
-It is impossible to return the vitreous to the state that it was back when you were 13 years old.
+It is impossible to return the vitreous to the state that it was back when you were a teenager.
 The endpoint of treatment has a more varied and softer set of definitions.

 THE GOALS OF TREATMENT ARE:

 1. Improving the quality of vision and quality of life.

 2. Decreasing the amount, mass, volume, and awareness of the bothersome eye floaters.

 3. Returning the floater sufferer to the state of ‘normal’ floaters, prior to their being so bothersome.

 4. Allowing the patient to return to their activities of daily living to where they can go long stretches of time without being aware or be significantly bothered by their floaters.

 5. No complications or untoward side effects of the procedure including NO PAIN or discomfort. (read about potential risks here)